istar0me/udacity-introduction-to-python-programming/L3_data_structure/README.md

   print(elements) # {'hydrogen': 1, 'helium': 2, 'carbon': 6, 'lithium': 3}
   ```

-- dictionary keys are similar to list indices, but dictionary can have keys of any immutable type, not just integets
+- dictionary keys are similar to list indices, but dictionary can have keys of any immutable type, not just integers
   - it's **not necessary** for every key to have **the same type**
 - dictionary also support `in` operator